Mattress Firmness: Which firmness level is more suitable for you

-Our MattX™ Hybrid Pocketed Spring Mattress with individual pocket springs and cool gel memory top, come with firmness 6 out of 10.
-If you prefer something harder, our MattX™ Latex Memory Foam Mattress is your best bet.
-Two firmness choices in one mattress simply flip over and shift the removable TENCEL™ cover on the side where firmness suits your best.
+Our first flippable mattress in Singapore - MattX™ Dual Mattress with Artic Cool Technology™ provides icy cooling effect, comes with firmness 7 and 8.5 out of 10 on each side.
+If you prefer something harder, our MattX™ Hybrid Mattress is your best bet.
+Both mattresses are Two firmness choices in one mattress simply flip over and shift the removable TENCEL™ cover on the side where firmness suits your best.
 Each side is a different firmness, 7.5 and 8.5 out of 10.

 How to Choose Mattress Firmness